mahfoud-202/collatz-divisibility-test/README.md

 ### Cons

-- If $a$ is not divisible by $b$, it can get stuck in an infinite loop.
-However, a deterministic test that can eventually halt is still fast but may consume more memory.
+- If $a$ is not divisible by $b$, and we use an implementation that relies solely on the operators mentioned above, this test can get stuck in an infinite loop.
+However, adopting an approach that employs strategies, such as hash tables or bit arrays, to track trajectories efficiently can still be fast but may consume more memory.